nikolabaci98/StudentToStudentApp/README.md

 - Register - User signs up or logs into their account
   - Upon Download of the application, the user is prompted to log in to gain access to their profile information.
   - User stays logged in across restarts.

-Messaging Screen - Chat for users to communicate (direct 1-on-1) Upon selecting music choice users matched and message screen opens Profile Screen
+- Profile Screen
-Allows user to upload a photo and fill in information that is interesting to them and others Song Selection Screen.
+  -Allows user to upload a photo and fill in information that is interesting to them and others
-Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+- Home Feed Screen
+  - Allows users to create a post and interact with other posts.
-Settings Screen
+- Resources Screen
-Lets people change language, and app notification settings.
-* [list first screen here]
-   * [list associated required story here]
-   * ...
-* [list second screen here]
-   * [list associated required story here]
-   * ...
+  - Allows user to create and interact with resources of different Computer Science courses.
+- Tutoring Chat
+  - A live chat where students can post tutoring services/inqueries.

 ### 3. Navigation